kyeryoong/cardvisor/README.md

 - *Service1* page was implemented.

 ### Ver.
 1.0.1 (2022/05/12)
-- Several Pages were connected with using react-router-dom.
+- Several Pages were connected with using React-router-dom.
 - *Service1*, *List*, *Main*, *MyPage* pages were implemented.
 - *header* was implemented.